 CCOF certification offers comprehensive services at a minimal cost to our clients.
 We understand that keeping certification costs down is important to our clients.
 The following tips are great ways to save time and money:Have your paperwork organized and prepared for your annual inspections.
 Respond to CCOF Request for Information letters in a timely manner to avoid noncompliance fees....
 Read more

-Once updates have been submitted it take an average of 7 days for CCOF to review the following highly time sensitive items:New crop input materials (i.e. pest control, fertilizer, soil amendment, etc.) Updated labels for existing products Adding additional acreages (subsequent inspection required) Adding an additional facility or equipment (subsequent inspection required)
+Once updates have been submitted it take an average of 7 days for CCOF to review the following highly time sensitive items:New crop input materials (i.e. pest control, fertilizer, soil amendment, etc.) Updated labels for existing products Adding additional acreages (subsequent inspection required)

 U.S. farmers and ranchers, agricultural educators, and farmer-assistance organizations can get answers about specific farming practices from ATTRA.
 Ask an expert.